 Physician burnout was recently discussed in a NEJM article, “Tolerating Uncertainty — The Next Medical Revolution?”
 The authors point to physicians’ discomfort with uncertainty as a root cause of medicine’s shortcomings as well as a barrier to placing humanity at the core of clinical practice.

 They highlight a cognitive flaw in the collective medical mind of clinical practice: a refusal of multidimensionality, or multiple competing truths.
 Physicians are trained to narrow possibilities, and this paradigm works well for extending life in patients with faulty mechanics, like infections, early-stage cancer, end-stage renal disease, or coronary artery disease.
 We can mend broken bone and replace worn-out joints, but intolerance of uncertainty does not help treat societal injustice.

-Intersectionality, or the confluence of multiple identities and experiences as related to how these identities are treated within oppressive structures, can interrelate culture, power dynamics, and multidimensionality in order to synthesize healthcare reform that is built around social justice issues, instead of antiquated beliefs of individualism that are romanticized, if not misappropriated.
+Intersectionality, or the confluence of multiple identities and experiences as related to how these identities are treated within oppressive structures, can interrelate culture, power dynamics, and multidimensionality in order to synthesize health care reform that is fair and equitable, instead of antiquated beliefs of individualism that are romanticized despite their harm.

 The American Public Health Association (APHA) issued a notice to congress this week demanding that no one lose their existing insurance coverage and that adequate public health funding be continued.
-In addition, I would like to stress that if the ACA reconciliation bill does not address physician shortage, physician wellness, medical student and resident training curriculum, then reform will not be effective in getting people quality medical care.
-We need a comprehensive plans that address the supply in addition to the demand of healthcare.
+In addition, I would like to stress that if the ACA reconciliation bill does not address physician development and wellness, medical student and resident training curriculum in the history of medicine, then reform will not be effective in getting people quality medical care.
+We need a comprehensive plans that deals with the ethics of what health care actually supplies.